 If you want to draw something, you find a piece of paper, pick up a pencil, charcoal, or other marking implement, and go at it.
 The white space becomes darker as you cover it with your carbon, and those lines, crosshatches, dots, and gradients become an image.
 A representation of something imaginary or real.

 When I was in art school, I became fond of a style called ‘negative drawing.’
 It was a method that flipped the traditional drawing process on its head: you would cover a sheet of paper in graphite or charcoal, then attack it with an eraser.
 Instead of adding to a blank canvas, you subtracted from a full one.
 You carved away at the sea of ‘something’ to create something new.
 By removing some of the whole, you gave increased meaning to what was left.

-We all spend a great deal of time adding things to our lives — relationships, skills, personality traits, possessions — and these things really do help us achieve full, happy lives.
+We spend a great deal of time adding things to our lives: relationships, skills, personality traits, possessions.
+These things really do help us achieve full, happy lives.

 Addition is good, but don’t neglect the eraser.
 Subtraction helps bring balance and order to chaos.

 Sharpen your rough edges and sand down those which don’t help you get where you want to be.

 This is key to minimalism, actually: removing the unimportant bits to put more emphasis on the vital stuff.
 Remove the parts of the marble block that don’t belong, leaving only the statue.